 Pumpkin seeds are packed with protein, fiber, zinc, and polyunsaturated fatty acids, and contain antioxidants, like vitamin E. The protein and fiber can satisfy those hunger pains, while polyunsaturated fatty acids may improve heart health by reducing cholesterol levels in your blood.

 Pumpkins seeds are best roasted and seasoned with sea salt or cinnamon and sugar if you have a sweet tooth.

 Sunflower seeds are good snacks, but many manufacturers load sunflower seeds with salt, turning this healthy snack into a sodium-packed nightmare.
-Generally, sunflower seeds contain polyunsaturated fat, a healthy fat which lowers blood pressure and maintains blood sugar.
+Generally, sunflower seeds contain polyunsaturated fat, a healthy fat that lowers blood pressure and maintains blood sugar.
 Sunflower seeds are high in iron, protein, folate, and vitamin E.

 As a good rule of thumb, eat sunflower seeds in moderation, no more than a ¼ cup per serving.
 Sunflower seeds are also a nice addition to Greek yogurt, trail mix, and granola.